 Brownell-Whetten Diversity and Inclusion Award

-Sanford Senior Associate Dean Judith Kelley received the first Brownell-Whetten Diversity and Inclusion Award for outstanding commitment to inclusive excellence.
+This award was established in the 2016-2017 school year.
+The first recipient was Judith Kelley for her outstanding commitment to inclusive excellence.
 (At the time, Kelley was serving as Sanford Senior Associate Dean.)
-She has been an active support of the school’s Committee on Diversity and Inclusion and has worked to ensure that the faculty recruitment process incorporates efforts to consider diverse candidates.
+She has been an active supporter of the school’s Committee on Diversity and Inclusion and has worked to ensure that the faculty recruitment process incorporates efforts to consider diverse candidates.
 From left, Kate Whetten, Judith Kelley, Jay Pearson and Deondra Rose.
-Photo credit Quinton Smith